-Term (English) Definition Agile In general: Able to move quickly and easily.
+Termijn (Nederlands) Term (English) Definition Agile Agile In general: Able to move quickly and easily.
 Quick, smart, and clever.
 In software development: A development approach which builds a product ↑incrementally by dividing work into ↑iterations of fixed duration (↑timeboxes).
 Note: Agile development is characterized by focusing on delivering a working product in each iteration, collaboration with ↑stakeholders with frequent feedback and adaptation of plans after each iteration based on feedback and changed ↑requirements.
-Ambiguity The contrary of → unambiguity Application domain Those parts of the real world that are relevant for determining the $\underline{\uparrow}$ context of a $\underline{\uparrow}$ system.
-Artifact Synonym for ↑ work product.
-Association In UML: A relationship between two $\underline{\uparrow}$ classes in a $\underline{\uparrow}$ UML $\underline{\uparrow}$ class model.
-Attribute A characteristic property of an ↑ entity or an ↑ object.
-Backlog → Product backlog, → sprint backlog Baseline A stable, change-controlled configuration of work products.
-Note: Baselines serve for release planning and release definition as well as for project management purposes such as effort estimation.
-Behavior The way in which a ↑system reacts to stimuli, changes its state and produces observable results.
-Note: Stimuli may be events or changes of conditions.
-Their origin may be external or system-internal.
-Behavior model A ↑model describing the ↑behavior of a ↑system, e.g., by a ↑state machine.
+Artefact Artifact Synonym for ↑ work product.
+Associatie Association In UML: A relationship between two ↑ classes in a ↑ UML ↑ class model.
+Attribuut Attribute A characteristic property of an ↑ entity or an ↑ object.
+Backlog Backlog ightarrow Product backlog, $ ightarrow$ sprint backlog Baseline Baseline A stable, change-controlled 1configuration of 1work products.
+Note: Baselines serve for 1release planning and release definition as well as for project management purposes such as effort estimation.
+Begrijpelijkheid Understandability The degree to which an ↑ item is comprehensible to its intended users.
+Note: Typical items are: a ↑ system, a ↑ work product, or a part thereof.
+Belanghebbende Stakeholder A person or organization who influences a system's requirements or who is impacted by that system.
+Note: Influence can also be indirect.
+For example, some stakeholders may have to follow instructions issued by their managers or organizations.